CelestialNV/Lucifer-SuperMarket/README.md

 # Lucifer-SuperMarket
 Supermarket management website.

 A simple supermarket management website created by two students.
 Make sure the DB_USERNAME and DB_PASSWORD in the "config.php" file match your login info to your database.
 Create a database named lucifer and import the lucifer.sql file in the Conf folder.
-Once your done, open the "Homepage.html" page and navigate throw the website.
+Once you're done, open the "Homepage.html" page and navigate through the website.
 The default login info are: username : admin password : admin